All Episodes

 But again, as I mentioned, particularly for Asian Americans.

-You know what's interesting here, Jordan, is when the left starts talking about court packing, they're not kidding.
+You know, what's interesting here, Jordan, is when the left starts talking about court packing, they're not kidding.

-It wasn't so much again the philosophy that got them to the decision.
+It wasn't so much, again, the philosophy that got them to the decision.

 They'll use that point.

-Yeah, it is out there.
+Yeah, it is outcome.

-They come up with something they make something constitutional based off if they like the outcome or not, not based off the process.
+They come up with something, they make something constitutional based off if they like the outcome or not, not based off the process.

-The president didn't have the authority, which by the way, Nancy Pelosi acknowledged he didn't have he acknowledged he didn't have it earlier on.
+Also, the president didn't have the authority, which, by the way, Nancy Pelosi acknowledged he didn't have.

 So now he's blaming the Republicans.